About USC Gould

 - WORKSHOPS AND CONFERENCES

-After his retirement from Edison in 2005, Mr. Danner consulted with the company on issues relating to global warming and, in the fall of 2006, he began teaching at USC Law School.
+After his retirement from Edison in 2005, Danner consulted with the company on issues relating to global warming and, in the fall of 2006, he began teaching at USC Gould School of Law.
 He has taught courses on “Global Warming: Law and Lessons,” “Business Organizations,” “Law Firms and In-House Law Departments: Decision Points," and “Legal Profession."